 - Three-issue strength/weakness review vs. other publications.

 - Six-issue review totally devoted to your magazine.

-> The cost for either option is $750.
-For further information, contact ESI president Howard Rauch at firstname.lastname@example.org or (201) 569-7714.
+The cost for either option is $750.
+For further information, contact president Howard Rauch at firstname.lastname@example.org or (201) 569-7714.
 Howard has judged several publishing industry editorial competitions including Neal Awards.
 He is an ASBPE Lifetime Achievement Award recipient.